 - any matters of general importance arising from the complaints, (such as lessons learned), or from the way in which they were handled

 - improvements to services made as a result of the complaint.

-This guidance was correct at publication 09/01/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 09/01/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.